 Buffy raised her eyebrows.

-"It could work," Willow objected.
+"It could work," Willow said.

 "Maybe he didn't know.
 Maybe the twin was stolen by a crazed nurse that wanted a child of her own?"
-Willow was running with the idea.
+Willow was clearly running with the idea.

 Spike spoke up, "Well you could do like a vampire does.
 Remain officially dead.
 Then live a life outside of society."